Adopt Chinese model to restore economic growth — NESG

 This is Nigeria’s second recession in five years, but the Minister said the Federal Government expected the recession to be shallow and recovery to be V-shaped.

-According to her, many other countries were also forced into recession because of the virus, stressing that the outbreak of COVID-19, the Nigerian economy was experiencing sustained growth.
+According to her, many other countries were also forced into recession because of the virus, stressing that with the outbreak of COVID-19, the Nigerian economy was experiencing sustained growth.

 Explaining that Nigeria was not alone in the woods, the minister noted that the nation had outperformed economies like the United Kingdom and others who went into recession in the aftermath of the pandemic.